citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. note::

-  In our normalized schema above, the ads table does not have a company_id column because it can retrieve that information through the campaigns table.
-To distribute the ads table by company id, we will need to add the company_id column to it.
+  In our normalized schema above, the :code:`ads` table does not have a :code:`company_id` column because it can retrieve that information through the :code:`campaigns` table.
+To distribute the :code:`ads` table by company id, we will need to add the :code:`company_id` column to it.
 The query below assumes we have done this, and we'll talk more about this technique later.

 ::